jackpal/publications/aoc2024/paper.md

 | TypeScript  | 5.7.3                          |
 | Zig         | 0.13.0                         |

-### Experimental Setup
+## Experimental Setup

 I used the google.generativeai Python API to access the model.

 All model parameters (such as temperature) were left at their default values.

-It took about 12 hours of wall-clock time to gather this experimental data.
+See [https://github.com/jackpal/aoc_conversation](TO BE RELEASED) for the client-side code.

+In order to reproduce this paper, you will need to spend about 12 hours of wall clock time.

-Each language took between 49 and 245 conversation turns to test.
+Each language takes between 49 and 245 conversation turns to test.
 49 is the best case if every puzzle is solved correctly on the first try.
 5*49 == 245 is the worst case, if every puzzle takes 5 turns to solve.

-At the time the experiment was run, Google was providing generous free quota limits for testing out their latest models.
+Double-check current pricing and quota for Gemini, as the pricing may have changed since this document was written.

 | Model                               |   Free Quota Limits |
 | ----------------------------------- | ------------------: |